 Basic equipment includes all equipment and fluids required for safe and proper vehicle use.
 The weight of the basic equipment includes:

-- 15 | fresh water
+- 15 | Fresh water

 - Aluminium gas bottles filled up to 100%

 - A full heating system

 - A full toilet flushing system

-- The power cables for the 230 V power supply (cable reel)

 The waste water and sewage tanks are empty.

 Example for calculating the basic equipment with one gas bottle